ming900518/macOS-Virtual-Machine/README.md

 - Apple Silicon Mac (running macOS 12)
 - Xcode 13
 - Apple Configurator 2
-- macOS 12 IPSW (rename to ipsw.ipsw)
+- macOS 12 IPSW
-- a empty dmg image (This will be your system storage, rename to disk.dmg)
+- a empty dmg image (This will be your system storage, name it disk.dmg, you can create it from Disk Utility)

 ### First Time Setup